Trail Standards & Resources

 Shuswap Trail Rating System and Icons - The trail rating system is used to classify trail difficulty.
 The icons are from the Whistler Standards adopted by the Province of BC (MTSA, 2007; Whistler Standards, 2003) While intended for Mountain Bike trails, where hike/cycle/equestrian trails exist and only one rating system is feasible, these icons are the default.
 Additional rating systems are being developed for hike, EQ, and winter only trails, but a single overall framework provides a basic level of consistency to work with.
 Watch for further updates in this area as the Province of BC Recreation Sites and Trails office works on revised rating standards.

 Shuswap Trail Environmental Screening Tool (T.E.S.T.)
 (Note: if you see a "Please Wait" notice when clicking on this link, don't despair.
-Just save the document using the icons that appear on lower bottom right when you move your cursor there.
+Just download and save the document anyways.
 The pdf will still save and perform as it should.
 Sorry for this glitch!) - The Shuswap trail T.E.S.T. is a fillable report form designed to collect important early stage environmental information about new trail projects, including building several key maps and endangered species lists.
-We are proud to be working with Provincial Recreation Sites and Trails BC to develop this tool into the latest fillable pdf version from it original version as a series of linked excel tables.
+We are proud to be working with Provincial Recreation Sites and Trails BC to develop this tool into the latest fillable pdf version from it's original version as a series of linked excel tables.
 Also check: the Shortform scan, the Environmental Mitigation Matrix Table, the Monitor Form, and the Legislation Guidelines review.
 And also be sure to check the links to our partners at the Columbia Shuswap Invasive Species Society for additional resources.
+And for those interested here's a sample TEST screening, and the accompanying maps (note: we've split the wildlife/species at risk map into 3 to show overlapping layers, and added a close up overview map), and Red/Blue Species at Risk list.

 Shuswap Trail Maintenance Standards - Shuswap Trail maintenance guidelines follow provincial standards (Recreation Sites and Trails and BC Parks.)
 Following standard maintenance guidelines from pruning branches to broadcasting blow down ensures consistent safety along trails, lowers fire fuel loads, and improves the visual appeal of trails.
 From stick flicking on a walk to joining a weekend volunteer trail event - there's a stewardship role for you.